 Sanctions That May Be Imposed on Independent Tutors, Assessors and IQAs

-- Revoking approval for the centre to use a specified independent tutor, assessor and IQA if there are concerns around their performance.
+- Revoking approval for the ATC to use a specified independent tutor, assessor and IQA if there are concerns around their performance.

 - Revoking approval for a range of centres to use a specified independent tutor, assessor and IQA (if they work across more than one) if there are concerns around their performance.
 In doing so we will ensure any notification is legal and factual so as not to adversely affect their reputation.